 Why choose Approval Studio?

-Approval Studio is much younger than Cage, but has certain features that might make a significant difference in your collaborative workflow.
+Approval Studio is much younger than Cage, but has certain features that might make a significant improvement in your collaborative workflow.
 Let’s go to a short Approval Studio app review.

 - The program greets you with Kanban dashboard.
 Its features are a bit easier to find since they are not that “scattered” all around in the interface – for example, you can share the artwork right in the Review tool.

 - External reviewers do not have to create an account and can be invited not only via email, but also via the link.
-Cage has a link sharing option as well, but it works for registered users only.
+Cage also has a link-sharing option, but it works for registered users only.

 - Approval Studio enables online chat-a-like discussions in the proofing tool, and we also have a Slack integration.

-- Approval Studio offers full Project History with exact time for each change and, also, a downloadable Full report on the project or a separate Proof report for each document within it for a customer.
+- Approval Studio offers Timeline with the exact time for each change and also a downloadable Full report on the project or a separate Proof report for each document within it for a customer.
 It’s a three-pointer, I guess!

 That game was fun, but who’s the winner?
-If I can have a say in this, Approval Studio offers more possibilities for efficient project management and proofing.
-Yes, Cage supports video formats, but that is probably the sole part where it is superior on the practical side.
+Approval Studio offers more possibilities for efficient project management and proofing if I can have a say in this.
 And what are your thoughts?
 Who’s better?
 Let us know and get a chance to become an influencer and get our tool for free for the next six months!
-If you want a 1-on-1 basketball challenge with our PM, drop us a line and we will schedule a free personal demo for you.
+If you want a meeting with our PM Andrew, drop us a line, and we will schedule a free personal demo for you.